-When an agent connects to <Product Name>TM, it is provided with sets of properties that it uses to configure its correct running state.
+When an agent connects to <Product Name>[TM], it is provided with sets of properties that it uses to configure its correct running state.
 Each agent is provided with a combination of two types of properties: agent properties and shareable properties.

-Default versions of these properties are installed with VMware Monitoring in Foglight Evolve Cloud.
+Default versions of these properties are installed with Foglight for VMware.
 However, you can edit the default shareable and agent properties, configure agent properties that apply only to a specific agent instance, and create edited clones of shareable properties that are used by a subset of agents of a certain type.